Lock Dates

 | Reports | No (you can still view historical reports) |

-The lock date is automatically set or updated in these situations:
+The lock date can be set or updated in these situations:

 During Migration